jquku/Matrix-Chatbot/README.md

 - docker-compose

 ## Configuration
-- Create a new Element user account manually  [main.py](https://github.com/jquku/Matrix-Chatbot/blob/master/modules/main.py) appropiately.
+- Create a new Element user account manually.
 - Customize the connection parameters of the database and Element account in [config.yaml](https://github.com/jquku/Matrix-Chatbot/blob/master/config.yaml)
-- To add chatbot knowledge of a new lecture script, change the URL, if necessary the URL prefix and add the module name all in [index_evaluation.py](https://github.com/jquku/Matrix-Chatbot/blob/master/modules/index_evaluation.py)
+- To add chatbot knowledge of a new lecture script, change the URL, if necessary the URL prefix and add the module name all in [index_evaluation.py](https://github.com/jquku/Matrix-Chatbot/blob/master/modules/index_evaluation.py).
 - To expand the chatbot's data basis, add new rules to [small_talk_evaluation.py](https://github.com/jquku/Matrix-Chatbot/blob/master/modules/small_talk_evaluation.py) and [organisational_document.py](https://github.com/jquku/Matrix-Chatbot/blob/master/modules/organisational_document.py).
+- For organisational documents also add the concerning module name in [organisational_document.py](https://github.com/jquku/Matrix-Chatbot/blob/master/modules/organisational_document.py).

 ## Setup
 1. Clone this repository and navigate into the repoistory folder